Release Planning: Business Value

-But the main thing, to me, is that the whole group starts to share relatively specific tacit knowledge about the relative business value of each story.
-Specific down to the user story.
-Not hand waving at the vision level.
+The main thing, to me, is that the whole group starts to share relatively specific tacit knowledge about the relative business value of each story.
+And key concepts about what ‘important’ means.
+Specific down to the user story, not hand waving at the vision level.

 This work changes motivation.
-And it changes the behavior.
-Of everyone.
+It changes the behavior of everyone.
 The business guys start to respect that the geeks understand them a little.
 And the geeks now understand better why business-side work is so hard.